VladislavKutas/hi-jenkins/README.md

 The **main.yaml** file in **'defaults'** (8) directory set up role's variables which can be overridden in the playbook.
 The varibles are:

 `jenkins_home:/var/lib/jenkins`
-The Jenkins home directory whichю This variable allows you to override the default Jenkins home location - `/var/lib/jenkins`.
+The Jenkins home directory.
+This variable allows you to override the default Jenkins home location - `/var/lib/jenkins`.

 `jenkins_admin_username: admin`
 `jenkins_admin_password: admin`